 If at any time you do not wish to receive further information about us and our services, or you wish to change your contact details or preferences, please contact us using the details below.
 Please note that we will keep some basic contact information to ensure we don't contact you again in the future.
 If we completely erased your records then we wouldn't be able to ensure we don't contact you again in the future.

-Data Protection Officer, English UK, 219 St John Street, London, EC1V 4LY.
+Data Protection Officer, English UK, 47 Brunswick Court, Tanner Street, London, SE1 3LH.

 T: + 44 20 7608 7960